 My DPhil (=PhD) thesis was accepted in 2017, after being supervised by Oliver Pooley, David Wallace and Adam Caulton whilst I was a member of Magdalen College (University of Oxford).
 It discusses what it means for a physical magnitude to be dimensionful.
 Before that I did an MSt in Philosophy of Physics, also at Magdalen College, and before that a BSc and MSc in Theoretical Physics and a BA in Philosophy of Physics at the University of Groningen.
 Other brief adventures include being a visiting philosopher at Princeton, chasing ultrahigh-energy cosmic rays at the Rudolf Peierls Institute (Oxford), being a psychology minor at the Australian National University, and internshipping in Cairo.

-I am a big fan of Octopush (underwaterhockey) (check out my latest skill), Canoe Polo, SCUBA-Diving, Quidditch, Rowing, Backpacking, Surfing, Ballroom & Latin Dancing, Lord of the Rings, The Big Bang Theory, Dodgeball and of course that which The Netherlands is* most famous for: Symphonic Gothic Metal.*should be
+I am a big fan of Octopush (underwaterhockey) (check out my latest skill), dancing & teaching Bachata & Salsa, Canoe Polo, SCUBA-Diving, Quidditch, Rowing, Backpacking, Surfing, Lord of the Rings, The Big Bang Theory, Dodgeball and of course that which The Netherlands is* most famous for: Symphonic Gothic Metal.*should be